-Social enterprises are businesses with a purpose, they exist for three reason: People, Planet and Profit.
-This means social enterprises try to address pressing social and environmental challenges through the use of innovative business model, therefore taking a sustainable approach to social impact.
+Social enterprises are businesses with a purpose, they exist for three reasons: People, Planet and Profit.
+This means social enterprises try to address pressing social and environmental challenges through the use of an innovative business model, therefore taking a sustainable approach to social impact.

 From your experience, what are strengths and weaknesses of building an SE in Cambodia?

 Cambodia is a rapidly changing country, which brings both opportunities and challenges to social entrepreneurs.
 One of the most striking things is how driven, smart, and committed so many young Cambodians are to creating positive change in their country.
 This translates into interesting partnerships, a pool of supporters and people who will be your ambassador if they believe in what you do.

 In addition, there is space in the market to create a meaningful impact.
 Like all countries, there is no shortage of issues to solve, and in Cambodia, many of these issues are visible on your doorstep.
 Setting up a social enterprise in Cambodia with a great business model and a real commitment to make change can bring amazing results.

 Of course, starting and running a social enterprise is not without its challenges.
 The social enterprise ecosystem in Cambodia is relatively young, and so there is no regulatory support.
 In addition, social enterprise as a concept is new (although there have been businesses running as social enterprises for a long time) and therefore limited awareness in the general public about the additional benefits a social enterprise brings.
 This means many social enterprises target tourists and an international audience.